dydxprotocol/solo/docs/perpetual-guide.md

 # Perpetual Guide and Contract Specification

-The dYdX Perpetual is a non-custodial, decentralized derivative product that gives traders synthetic exposure to assets that cannot normally be traded on the Ethereum blockchain.
+The dYdX Perpetual is a non-custodial, decentralized margin product that gives traders synthetic exposure to assets that cannot normally be traded on the Ethereum blockchain.
 Like other margin trading products offered by dYdX, the market is primarily governed by Ethereum smart contracts, while hosting of the order book and matching of orders is handled off-chain by dYdX.

 This article focuses on the technical information needed to trade the perpetual and compare it to other perpetual products.
 More details on the dYdX Perpetual Contracts Protocol and decentralization can be found [here](perpetual-protocol.md).